jamesdanielwhitford/replit.github.io/tutorials/39-two-player-wordle-clone-python-rich.md

 <hr>

 **NOTE:** Here we simplify how duplicate letters are handled.
-In classic Wordle, letters are colored based on how often they occur in the correct answer, for example, if you guess "SPEED" and the correct word is "THOSE", the second `E` in your guess will be colored as incorrect.
+In classic *Wordle*, letters are colored based on how often they occur in the correct answer, for example, if you guess "SPEED" and the correct word is "THOSE", the second E in your guess will be colored as incorrect.
 In our version, it will be labeled as a correct letter in the wrong place.
 Handling duplicate letters is tricky, and implementing this logic correctly is left as an exercise to the reader.
 <hr />

 Call this function from inside the `while` loop in `main()` by adding the `console.print` line as follows: